TonyM1958/Octopus/README.md

 Once you find a valid product, you can report key details by printing the product.
 This will show standard pricing including VAT for Octopus import tariffs and also export pricing for outgoing products.

-Where product as agile and have 30 minute pricing, you can call the method plot_30_minute_pricing() on the product.
+Where a product is agile and has 30 minute pricing available, you can call the method plot_30_minute_pricing() on the product.
 This will display a graph, averaged over a number of days, with the min, max and average price for each 30 minute slot.
-You can also define 'tracked' periods of time and these will be highlighted and the average pricing for that period will be displayed.
-The default tracked periods are:
+You can also view 'tracked' periods of time: these will be highlighted in the plot and the average pricing for each period will be displayed.

+The tracked periods are named.
+The following are configured by default:

-* 'night': night off peak time period, typically 1am to 4am
+* night  : night off peak period, typically 1.30am to 5am
-* 'am' : morning peak time periods, typically 6am to 10am
+* am     : morning peak periods, typically 6.30am to 10.30am
-* 'pm' : afternoon off peak time period, typically 1pm to 3pm
+* pm     : afternoon off peak period, typically 12.30pm to 4pm
-* 'peak' : evening peak time period, typically 4pm to 8pm
+* peak   : evening peak period, typically 4pm to 8pm

-You can adjust the time periods using the method period_setting as shown in the example ipynb.
+You can adjust the time periods using the method period_setting as shown in the example ipynb, using 24 hour / time notation.
+Please note that a period cannot run through midnight e.g. 2330 to 0130